Reconciling inverse-Compton Doppler factors with variability Doppler factors in blazar jets: Introduction

 \section{Introduction}

-Blazars, Flat Spectrum Radio Quasars (FSRQs) and BL Lac objects, are Active Galactic Nuclei (AGN) with jets closely aligned to our line of sight \citep{Blandford1979}.
-They are one of most interesting classes of AGN, due to the relativistic effects dominating their broadband emission, complicating our understanding of their intrinsic properties.
+Blazars, and in particular flat spectrum radio quasars (FSRQs) and BL Lac objects, are active galactic nuclei (AGN) with jets closely aligned to our line of sight \citep{Readhead1978,Blandford1979,Scheuer1979,Readhead1980}.
+They constitute one of most interesting classes of AGN owing to the relativistic effects dominating their broadband emission, thereby complicating our understanding of their intrinsic properties.
 Revealing the properties of blazars and their jets in their rest frame would allow us to study important astrophysical processes in supermassive black hole jets, including emission mechanisms, and jet production, collimation, propagation, and energetics.

-A major difficulty in the study of blazars jets in their rest frame is the limitation in reliability of estimates of the Doppler factor in a blazar jet, i.e. the amount of relativistic boosting.
-Throughout the years of blazar studies, several methods have been proposed for the estimation of Doppler factors.
-Very often the methods rely on different assumptions about the jet physical properties, and in many cases they produce different results.
-The methods commonly used include: the inverse Compton method \citep{Ghisellini1993} which assumes that the synchrotron self-Compton (SSC) is the dominant emission mechanism at least at some frequencies; and methods relying on the assumption of equipartition between radiating particles and magnetic field \citep{Readhead1994}.
-The latter include the equipartition Doppler factor method \citep{Readhead1994,Guijosa1996}, and the variability Doppler factor method \citep{Valtaoja1999,Lahteenmaki1999-III,Hovatta2009}.
+A major difficulty in the study of blazar jets in their rest frame is the limitation on obtaining reliable estimates of the Doppler factor in blazar jets, i.e., of the amount of relativistic boosting.
+Doppler factors are notoriously hard to estimate and the lack of confident estimates is known to hinder the identification of potentially revealing empirical correlations between rest-frame blazar properties (e.g., \citealp{Hovatta2010,Lister2011,Blinov2016-II,Blinov2016}, and \citealp{Angelakis2016}).

+Several methods have been proposed for the estimation of Doppler factors.
+Very often different methods rely on different assumptions regarding the physical properties of the jet, and in many cases these methods produce different results.
+The methods commonly used include the inverse-Compton method (\citealp{Ghisellini1993}, hereafter G93), which assumes that synchrotron self-Compton (SSC) is the dominant emission mechanism at X-ray frequencies, and methods relying on the assumption of equipartition between radiating particles and magnetic field \citep{Readhead1994}.
+These latter methods include the equipartition Doppler factor \citep{Readhead1994,Guijosa1996} and the variability Doppler factor methodologies \citep{Valtaoja1999,Lahteenmaki1999-III,Hovatta2009,Liodakis2017}. {The different assumptions used by these methods make a direct comparison unfeasible.
+The situation is further complicated if the Doppler factor does not remain constant in time.
+Local acceleration, jet precession, and bents in the jet could in principle yield different results for the same source depending on the time of the observations.